 A wedding is such an important occasion, and you don’t want your DJ’s first wedding to be your own.
 The number of years someone has been a DJ will give you some indication of their experience level, but some DJs only perform for a few events (and fewer weddings) each year.
 A DJ with half as many years in the industry may have many times as many weddings under his belt, so you should also ask how many weddings the DJ has done.

 Answer: I have been a DJ since 1995.
-Weddings have become the majority of my events I DJ and I have done around 300.
+Weddings have become the majority of my events I DJ and I have done over 300.

 7. How many weddings do you do each year?

 Just like any other profession, performing for weddings requires one’s skills to be in top form.
 If a DJ performs for only a few weddings per year, they may not be “at the top of their game” by the time your wedding date arrives.
 Asking how many weddings they do per year will give you an indication of their level of commitment to your type of event.